fedhere/PUI2018_fb55/HW3_fb55/README.md

-## Extra Credit Assignment : work with dates in Pandas
+## Extra Credit Assignment : work with and APIs and dates in Pandas

+Extract the same dataset data using the NYC Open Data API (SODA API).
+This will give you a link to a json file.
+Read that file in and show the first 8 rows
+Doing this may make HW3 easier to do!

 Repeat the steps above 1-7 with a CSV file that contains _a date/time column and a numerical value_.
 If the dataset you chose has a date column plot each of the axes you had chosen above against that column.
 Remember the axis labels!
 Plot the numerical value against the date/time (hint: make sure your tick labels are readable. you can use they keyword rot in the df.plot() method, as for example df.plot(....., rot=90) to rotate the tick labels by 90 degrees.

-Extract the data using the NYC Open Data API (SODA API).
-This will give you a link to a json file.
-Read that file in and show the first 8 rows
-Doing this may make HW3 easier to do!